-The 2020 Top Consensus Ranked Colleges & Universities list is a best schools ranking that is designed to show prospective college students where their top choices rank across the board.
+The 2021 Top Consensus Ranked Colleges & Universities list is a composite ranking designed to show prospective college students where their top choices rank across the board.
 The College Consensus ranking of best colleges and universities combines data from the most respected college ranking publications and the most reliable student review sites online.

 The top universities ranking is the real deal – the ranking of the best colleges nationwide.
 Regardless of size, location, form, or classification, these are the colleges and universities that have the best schools ranking based on publisher and student ratings.
 It’s not mixing apples and oranges – it’s crunching the numbers, pure and simple, to see which colleges the experts admire, and which ones the students love.
 Read more about our rankings methodology and sources at our about page.